 The Victorian Public Health and Wellbeing Act 2008 and Public Health and Wellbeing Regulations 2019 guide the protection of public health and wellbeing.

-Notifications procedures for infectious diseases
+Notification procedures for infectious diseases

 In Victoria, doctors and laboratories are required to notify certain infectious diseases and other conditions.
 Specific notification procedures must be followed.